 We are Hartsville, South Carolina, and we are one of the most dynamic small towns in the South.

 We are a place where business and industry thrive.
-We are the smallest city in America to be the headquarters of a Fortune 500 company.
+We are one of the smallest cities in America to be the headquarters of a Fortune 500 company.
 Our businesses compete and thrive on a state level and a global stage.
 From multi-national corporations to locally-owned upstarts, we have nurtured a culture that fuels ingenuity and innovation throughout our community.

 We are a place where a tradition of educational leadership is alive and well.
 We are the home of the Governor’s School for Science and Mathematics and South Carolina’s brightest students.
 From the halls of Coker College to the stands cheering on the Red Foxes, from our classrooms to the preserved tales of the Butler School, education is ingrained in the fabric of our community.